 Adjustable gastric band weight loss surgery leads to weight loss by placing an adjustable band around the stomach that essentially creates a small stomach pouch.
 As you eat, food will fill the small stomach pouch quickly, making you feel full much sooner and reducing the amount of food you eat.
 This weight loss surgery procedure also increases the time it takes for the stomach to empty, making you feel full longer.

 - a balloon-like structure located on the inside of the band

 As the balloon inside the band is filled with saline, it expands, and the stomach pouch gets smaller, making it harder for food to pass.
 After the band is placed around the top of the stomach, the band tubing is connected to a small plastic access port placed under the skin.
 The access port is used to add or remove fluid from the band.

 Adjustable band procedures are performed laparoscopically, with just a few small incisions and one medium incision for the port placement.
 For most patients, this means a shorter hospital stay, with most patients leaving the same day as surgery.

 Expected Weight Loss

-Weight loss for gastric band (both the Realize Band and LAP-BAND) weight loss surgery patients is generally less and slower than for Roux-en-Y gastric bypass weight loss surgery patients.
-On average, 45-55% of a patient’s excess weight will be lost over a period of two years.
+Weight loss for gastric band surgery patient is generally less and slower than for a sleeve surgery patient or a gastric bypass surgery patient.
 Follow-up clinic appointments for gastric band adjustments and evaluations are extremely important for weight loss success.
-Dedication to exercise, behavior modification, and proper food choices is absolutely necessary to help achieve optimal results.
+Dedication to exercise, behavior modification, and proper food choices are necessary to help achieve optimal results.